Kyle Baker: 2000s

 In 2006, his company, Kyle Baker Publishing, serialized a four-part comic book series about Nat Turner, and published the series The Bakers, based on his family life, in two anthologies, Cartoonist and Cartoonist Vol. 2: Now with More Bakers.
 He has also continued to provide comics material sporadically to Marvel, DC and Image Comics through at least 2010.
 In 2007 and 2008, Image Comics published Baker's six-issue Image Comics miniseries Special Forces, a teen-soldier military satire that criticizes the exhortation of felons and disabled Americans into military service.
 The New York Times reviewed the 2009 trade-paperback collection of the first four issues, calling it "the harshest, most serrated satire of the Iraq War yet published."

 In 2008, Watson-Guptill published How to Draw Stupid and Other Essentials of Cartooning, Baker's art instruction book.
 That same year, Baker hosted the comics industry's Harvey Awards.
 In 2010, he became regular artist on Marvel Comics' mature-audience MAX-imprint series, Deadpool Max.

+Most recently, he was inducted into the Eisner Hall of Fame at San Diego Comic Con on July 25, 2025.